 Here’s our list of the best reasons to make Redding your adventure hub for your next family vacation.
 The best part?
-Each activity is less than a 90-minute drive from the city center.
+All family fun things to do with kids in Redding, CA are less than a 90-minute drive from the city center.

 The Engineering Marvel of the Sundial Bridge

 This Redding landmark was designed by world-renowned architect Santiago Calatrava, and the glass-decked pedestrian bridge serves as a jumping off point for the city’s trail system.
 Using a cable-stayed cantilever system, the bridge reaches 217 feet into the sky and spans 710 feet across the Sacramento River—and yes, it works as a functioning sundial!

 This sprawling indoor and outdoor park is home to a natural history and science museum, botanical gardens, live animal exhibits, butterfly gardens, and walking trails.
 Playgrounds and interactive exhibits will entertain the younger kids, while the older ones will love the miles of trails on the property.